Integrating Climate into Community Health Initiatives

 To learn more about the project, explore this story map.

-In response to the increasing threats posed by climate-driven extreme weather events, safety net clinics across North Carolina are stepping up to protect their communities.
+In response to the increasing threats posed by extreme weather events, safety net clinics across North Carolina are stepping up to protect their communities.
 These clinics, including Community Health Centers (CHCs) and Free and Charitable Clinics, serve as critical lifelines for populations facing significant barriers to healthcare.
-Recognizing their unique position to integrate climate resilience into care models, the Carolinas Climate Adaptation Partnership (CAP) and the Carolina Advocates for Climate, Health, and Equity (CACHE), in partnership with Harvard Chan C-CHANGE and Americares, have launched an ambitious initiative aimed at strengthening local health care systems.
+Recognizing their unique position to integrate extreme weather resilience into care models, the Carolinas Climate Adaptation Partnership (CAP) and the Carolina Advocates for Climate, Health, and Equity (CACHE), in partnership with Harvard Chan C-CHANGE and Americares, have launched an ambitious initiative aimed at strengthening local health care systems.

 Do Health Clinics See Climate Change as a Major Threat to Their Patients?

-In close partnership with CACHE and the network of safety net clinics, the Carolinas CAP will help develop and implement climate health screening tools that assess environmental and social factors impacting health, with a focus on creating more responsive tools through clinician engagement.
+In close partnership with CACHE and the network of safety net clinics, the Carolinas CAP will help develop and implement weather hazard health screening tools that assess environmental and social factors impacting health, with a focus on creating more responsive tools through clinician engagement.
 These tools will aim to overcome barriers such as clinician hesitation and the challenge of integrating these discussions into routine care.
-With 47% of respondents citing time constraints as a major barrier, the Carolinas CAP will work with partners to streamline these processes and provide resources to address staffing limitations and facilitate the integration of climate screenings.
+With 47% of respondents citing time constraints as a major barrier, the Carolinas CAP will work with partners to streamline these processes and provide resources to address staffing limitations and facilitate the integration of weather hazard screenings.